robeeong/depression-social-media/README.md

 # depression-social-media

-This is a project being completed for the Major Research Project requirement for the completion of the MS in Data Science and Analytics program at Ryerson University.
+The following files are included:

-The following files are included: TBD
+1. exploratory data analysis charts